Tips for Effortless Female Poses

 Turning the body half-sideways will make the model look taller and slimmer while highlighting her posture.

-As mentioned above, ask her to bend the knee closest to you and place the weight on the rear leg.
+As mentioned above, when directing these specific girl poses, ask your subject to bend the knee closest to you and place the weight on the rear leg.

 2. Standing Poses: The 3/4’s Pose

 The three-quarter pose is a standard female model pose that’s great to start out with.
 In this pose, the model turns her body just enough so that only three-fourths of her body is visible.

 Start with one foot behind the other.
 Then have her stand with her hips facing away from the camera, but with her shoulders facing the camera.
 Tuck the back knee behind the front knee.

 From there, the hands can move to the waist with the shoulders rolled slightly forward.
 Make sure to place the hands in a way that the elbows are bent, perhaps by allowing them to slide inward along the torso.

 This will both create the needed gap between arms and body and make the waist look smaller.

 3. Standing Poses: Hands on Hips (aka Peter Pan)